simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     BucketPublicAccessBlock(prefixMastodonResource "s3-storage-public-access-block", bucketPublicAccessBlockArgs)
 ```

-After this we can create the S3 access group, a policy document, a policy and the policy attachment for this group:
+After that, we can create the S3 access group, a policy document, a policy and the policy attachment for this group:

 ```fsharp
 let limitedPermissionsToOneBucketStatement =